shynerdguy/defnotkniffel/README.md

  se19+id19

-I want to be able to play a popular dice game with my friends by the end of this module.
+I want to be able to play a popular dice game with my friends by the end of these modules.
 That's basically all there is to it, but I'll put the whole online session thing as a bonus, it's pretty scary as a complete beginner.

 MVP would be a good looking site with basic interactable dices.